swkWien/gdcr2024/02_session02_incremental.md

 - Form 6 new groups.
 - Start from scratch.
-- Make the smallest steps possible applying the quality criteria
+- Make small steps applying the quality criteria.
+- How small can you go?

 ---